-Is It Possible to Strengthen an Old Dog’s Hind Legs?
+How to Strengthen an Old Dog’s Hind Legs

-Yes, it is possible to strengthen a dog’s back legs!
+Yes, it is possible to strengthen the back legs of a senior dog!
 You’ll want to make sure his pain is adequately managed before starting on a rehabilitation regime.
 I recommend you find a veterinarian trained in physical therapy and rehabilitation for the best outcome (link to find one), but you can get started on your own.

 - Slow walks daily.
 Don’t go so long it makes your dog sore the next day.